m4jko/shareit.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Would you like to participate in sharing economy?
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Mario Sevcik.
+I am offering following:

-- I rock a great mustache
+- removing purchasing and ownership
-- I'm extremely loyal to my family
+- sharing services instead

 What else do you need?